pdjong/modbus-spy-esphome/more-info.md

     ├── ModbusSpy.ncp
     ├── more-info.md
     ├── platformio.ini
-    ├── README.md
-    └──
+    └── README.md

-The entire component resides in /components/mbus_controller
+The entire component resides in /components/modbus_spy
 Unit test files are in /test
-Design diagrams are in design.ncp, which can be opened in [NClass](https://nclass.sourceforge.net/)
+Design diagrams are in ModbusSpy.ncp, which can be opened in [NClass](https://nclass.sourceforge.net/)
 An example YAML file can be found in example.yaml

 ## Unit Testing - What does it look like